 Groups are at the heart of church life.
 They meet in different places across the city, and new people are always welcome.
 Gatherings are a great way to get to know people, share life and grow in faith.
 Click below to get connected!

-We are gathering together for small in-person services at 10:30am each Sunday at our Community Hub: Riverside House.
+We are gathering together for small in-person gatherings at 10:30am each Sunday at our Central Hub: Riverside House.

 (21 Alcester Road, Moseley, Birmingham, B13 8AR).

 Our services are also streamed LIVE to our YouTube Channel.